markanewman/corpustools/README.md

 If you want to modify the code, I recomend [VS Code][vscode].

 * [Python][python]
+  * I tested this on version 3.8 so YMMV.
 * [VS Code][vscode] along with the below plugins
   * Python by Microsoft.